Foundations of Public Administration

 Week Two: Managing Human Resources; Public Decision Making

 Read: Holzer & Schwester, Chapters 3 & 4 and Shafritz as assigned.
-Review the corresponding chapter slides in the Week 1 folder of the Assignments area of the course, and in the discussion board respond to the questions posted in the Week 2 Learning Module.
+Review the corresponding chapter slides in the Week 1 Learning Module of the course, and in the discussion board respond to the questions posted in the Week 2 Learning Module.

 Week Three: Politics & Public Administration; Intergovernmental

 Read: Holzer & Schwester, Chapters 5 & 6 and Shafritz as assigned.
-Review the corresponding chapter slides in the Week 3 folder of the Assignments area of the course, and in the discussion board respond to the questions posted in the Week 3 Learning Module.
+Review the corresponding chapter slides in the Week 3 Learning Module a of the course, and in the discussion board respond to the questions posted in the Week 3 Learning Module.

 Week Four: Public Performance; Program Evaluation

 Read: Holzer & Schwester, Chapters 7 & 8 and Shafritz as assigned.
-Review the corresponding chapter sides in the Week 3 folder of the Assignment area of the course, and in the discussion board respond to the questions posted in the Week 4 Learning Module.
+Review the corresponding chapter sides in the Week 3 Learning Module of the course, and in the discussion board respond to the questions posted in the Week 4 Learning Module.

 Week Five: Public Budgeting; Public Sector Leadership

 Read: Holzer & Schwester, Chapters 9 & 10 and Shafritz as assigned.
-Review the corresponding chapter slides in the Week 5 folder of the Course Material area of the course, and in the discussion board respond to the questions posted in the Week 5 Learning Module.
+Review the corresponding chapter slides in the Week 5 Learning Module of the course, and in the discussion board respond to the questions posted in the Week 5 Learning Module.

 Week Six: Ethics & Public Administration; Technology & Public